laravel-bi/laravel-bi/readme.md

     });
 ```

-Laravel-Bi is shippend with some preconfigured widgets:
+Laravel-Bi is shipped with some preconfigured widgets:

 ##### `BigNumber`